mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 5.1 OIDC Provider Configuration

-1. In your identity provider, provision a new OpenID client application.
+1. In your IdP, provision a new OpenID client application.
 You will receive a ClientID and Client Secret.
 2. You will also need the OIDC configuration endpoint (for example: [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration))
 3. Register the following callback URLs:
     * `https://<your-app-url>/oauth/v2/callback`